Skip to main content

 1. Operations run in EigenCompute’s TEE (Trusted Execution Environment)

-2. The TEE attests that specific code executed on specific inputs
+2. Under remote attestation, the TEE attests that specific code executed on specific inputs

 3. Results are signed with a key held inside the TEE